Chapter 9 – The Plan

 "All good, I hope," I say without much hope.

-"Unfortunately, no," he confirms what I'm thinking.
+"Not all of it, unfortunately," he confirms what I'm thinking.
 "Now, we have business matters to discuss to if you would just step over here…?"
 He opens the door to the conference room – a narrow room, painted in crème and beige, with a large oval table in the centre of it.

 Confused, I follow him.
 Kian is right behind me, shutting the door gently after us.